rumpledelf/tendthedrop/howitworks.md

 	<li><a href="#billing">Billing</a></li>
 </ul>

 {{site.title}} offers an ongoing Drupal site maintenance service, complemented by optional site improvement services.
 Our service is best suited to large, complex Drupal sites where there are not enough in-house resources available to effectively perform maintenance.
-We are not a one-size-fits-all service, and we can organise a plan that fits your needs.
+We are not a one-size-fits-all service, and we can organise a plan that suits your needs.

 <div class="ctawrapper"><a class="ctabutton" href="/contact">Contact us for a quote</a></div>